Robopoly/Robopoly_PRismino/README.md

 `void play(uint16_t frequency, uint16_t time);`

-    // ex: to play a 440Hz sound during 1 second play(440, 1000);
+    // play a 440Hz sound during 1 second
+    play(440, 1000);

 Sends a square wave to the [Robopoly shield's](https://github.com/Robopoly/Robopoly-Shield) buzzer (pin 8) to output a sound.
 The parameters are the frequency in Hz and the play-time in milliseconds.

-It shares the `Timer/Counter 0` with the Arduino `millis()` function, once called it disables all `millis()` interrupts, configures itself to PWM, Phase Correct, TOP defined by OCR0A mode and calculates the necessary interrupt delay to output the requested frequency.
-Once finished it resets the `Timer/Counter 0` to the Arduino `millis()` function functionality.

-You can think of it as a `delay()` function that makes a sound.
+It's actually a macro to the Arduino [`tone()`](http://arduino.cc/en/Reference/tone) function, it defines the buzzer pin so only 2 arguments are needed.

 ## Definitions